thevinayysharma/thevinayysharma/README.md

 ### Hey, I'm Vinay 👋

-I'm a Computer Guy.
-I revolve around Machine and Web Engineering.

-- Currently hacking around computer applications.
-- I write sometimes on [Downtown Newsletter](https://downtown.substack.com), [Medium](https://medium.com/@thevinayysharma) & [Dev](https://dev.to/thevinayysharma).
+I am a computer guy.
+There's a little bit of work that's need to be done at my house here.
+Meanwhile you can read more about me here on my [website](https://vinaysharma.netlify.app).

-I'm best reached via [email](https://vinay02856@gmail.com) & [Twitter](https://twitter.com/thevinayysharma).
-I'm always open to interesting conversations and collaboration.
+I'm best reached via [email](https://vinay02856@gmail.com).